FyberLabs/proxmox-firewall/README_MULTISITE.md

 ## Overview

+> **See the main [README](README.md) for a high-level overview of multi-site management and project structure.
+The recommended approach is to use the template repo with proxmox-firewall as a submodule.**

 The multi-site deployment system allows you to:

 1. Configure and manage multiple firewall sites from a single codebase